MID HUDSON

 Hours: June through October: Saturday and Sunday 1 to 4 PM

-Museum and Library open by appointment
+Library or off-hours tours open by appointment

 Phone: (845) 896-9560